karigeo/ansible-zfs_on_root/README.md

 ## Emergency chroot Recovery

-If your system is unable to boot, then boot from the Ubuntu Live CD to create a `chroot` environment where you can decrypt and mount your ZFS pools, mount boot partitions and have an interactive shell to inspect, troubleshoot, apply updates, etc.  You should be comfortable with [Emergency chroot Recovery](./docs/chroot-recovery.md) process.
+If your system is unable to boot, then boot from the Debian Live CD to create a `chroot` environment where you can decrypt and mount your ZFS pools, mount boot partitions and have an interactive shell to inspect, troubleshoot, apply updates, etc.  You should be comfortable with [Emergency chroot Recovery](./docs/chroot-recovery.md) process.

 ---